 Impacts of aerosols produced by biomass burning on the

-Stratocumulus-to-Cumulus Transition in the equatorial Atlantic.
+Stratocumulus-to-Cumulus Transition in the equatorial Atlantic

-Geophysical Research Letters, sub judice.
+Journal of Geophysical Research-Atmospheres, sub judice.

 The impact of aerosols produced by biomass burning on the stratocumulus-to-cumulus transition (SCT) in the